BrightSpots/rcv/README.md

 The summary spreadsheet (in .csv format), summary .json, and audit .log files are all readable using a basic text editor.

-**Note**: If you intend to print any of the output files, we **strongly recommend** adding headers / footers with page numbers, the file name, the date and time of printing, who is doing the printing, and any other desired information.
+**Note**: If you intend to print any of the output files, we **strongly recommend** adding headers / footers with page numbers, the filename, the date and time of printing, who is doing the printing, and any other desired information.

 ## Acknowledgements